 Pimavanserin is a proprietary small molecule currently being researched and developed for dementia-related psychosis.
 Pimavanserin is a selective serotonin inverse agonist (SSIA) preferentially targeting 5-HT2A receptors that are thought to play an important role in dementia-related psychosis.

 Around 8 million people in the United States are living with dementia and studies suggest that approximately 30% of dementia patients, or 2.4 million people have psychosis, commonly consisting of delusions and hallucinations.

 – Frontotemporal dementia

-Serious consequences have been associated with severe or persistent psychosis in patients with dementia such as repeated hospital admissions, earlier progression to nursing home care, more rapid progression of dementia, and increased risk of morbidity and mortality.
+Serious consequences have been associated with severe or persistent psychosis in patients with dementia, such as repeated hospital admissions, increased likelihood of nursing home placement, progression of dementia, and increased risk of morbidity and mortality.
 No drug is approved by the FDA for the treatment of dementia-related psychosis.

-The FDA has granted Breakthrough Therapy Designation to pimavanserin for dementia-related psychosis.
+The FDA previously granted Breakthrough Therapy Designation for pimavanserin for the treatment of dementia-related psychosis.